 At the pavilion we met the custodian, a damp, shivering woman wrapped up in a thick, tent-like coat.
 Very surprised indeed to see two foreigners, she led the way up the wooden steps to the pavilion bell.
 There, we carried out the time-honoured tradition of ringing it, pulling back the heavy wooden log that hung from a nearby beam and thrusting it forward with gusto.
 The woman laughed and clapped as its victorious clanging echoed out, a sound that could surely be heard by everyone across the village.
 When we were done she presented us with a bowl of so-called magic water and instructed us to rub its sides with both hands, a custom which is said to give a blessing for life.

 “I think we have to come back here!” panted S as we jogged off for the bus, “See it on a clear day”.
-“We could stay here for a few nights” I suggested, “book an extra night in Jinan too, do some more exploring”.
+“We could stay here” I suggested, “book an extra night in Jinan too, do some more exploring”.
 And thus it was decided as we moved quickly through the stone archway, Umbrella Bitch glowering at us as we went.

 ‘The City and the Village Part I’ is the third part of my short story series Challenged in China.